Chartley railway station

-Chartley railway station was a former British railway station to serve the village of Stowe-by-Chartley in Staffordshire.
+Chartley railway station served the village of Stowe-by-Chartley, in Staffordshire, England, between 1867 and 1939.

+History

-It was opened by the Stafford and Uttoxeter Railway in 1867.
-Originally called after the village of Stowe in 1874 it was renamed Chartley and Stowe in deference to nearby Chartley Hall the residence of Earl Ferrers.
-Passenger services finished in 1939.
+The station was opened by the Stafford and Uttoxeter Railway in 1867.
+Originally named after the village of Stowe in 1874, it was renamed Chartley and Stowe in deference to nearby Chartley Hall, the residence of Earl Ferrers.

-The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into LNER ownership with Railway Grouping in 1923.
+The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway (GNR) in July 1881; the line subsequently passed into London and North Eastern Railway ownership, following Railway Grouping in 1923.

+Passenger services ended in 1939 and the station was closed.